Customers seeing more products on the shelves

-NORTHERN HILLS –– There is plenty of food available in the nation, but according to grocery stores getting it to the warehouses and stores has proven a logistical challenge.
+NORTHERN HILLS –– There is plenty of food available in the nation, but getting it to the warehouses and stores has proven a logistical challenge, say grocery store representatives in the Northern Hills.

 Ryan Meyer, co-owner/manager of Grocery Mart in Sturgis, admitted that toilet paper and disinfecting wipes still are at a premium, but most other products are moving through the supply chain again.

-Note: Editor’s Note: This story was mistakenly published only in part.
-The Pioneer is republishing the story – this time in its entirety.